GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 What came out the other end is a confusing mixture of knowledge, a lot of head-bashing, years of code that went sideways more than once, and a working UI for a functioning game.
 Let's see how it works, shall we?

 This is not an article to sell you on using my UI ([\*0](#note-id-0)).
 This is only intended as a showcase of how it works, *why* it works that way, what went into making it, and how difficult it is to make a UI from scratch.
-And I cannot understate how difficult it is -- *and how much time it takes* -- to make a UI from scratch.
+And I cannot overstate how difficult it is -- *and how much time it takes* -- to make a UI from scratch.

 <!-- truncate -->